nekhvoya/teamcity-test/README.md

 6. Configure VCS

-* an admin user is logged in
+* admin user is logged in
-* a test project is created
+* test project is created
-* a build is created in test project
+* build is created in test project
-* there is a local test Git repository
+* there is local test Git repository

 | Step                                          | Expected result                                                      |
 |-----------------------------------------------|----------------------------------------------------------------------|